Guide for Aspiring Entrepreneurs building their side hustle

 To be successful online, you will need a legal name.
 A legal name isn't already taken by someone else.
 Incorporating your new online business will also require you to submit your incorporation documents through Service Ontario.
-These documents will allow your business to be listed on any local legal directories and on online news sites and email lists prepared by professional web marketers.
+These documents will allow your business to be listed on local legal directories and online news sites and email lists prepared by professional web marketers.

 Registration for Tax Purposes

 The CRA allows businesses to obtain their B.N. online, by phone, mail, or fax.
-Along with the B.N., you may need to register for a few other programs related to taxes through the CRA, including (Keep in mind that you do not have to obtain a tax number if your side hustle or business is bringing less than 30K a year):
+Along with the B.N., you may need to register for a few other programs related to taxes through the CRA, including (Keep in mind that you do not have to obtain a tax number if your personal business or side hustle or business is bringing less than 30K a year):

 - Payroll deductions